lozjackson/ember-clock/README.md

 ## ClockService

-The clock service is injected into all controllers and components.
+The clock service should be injected into controllers and components where required.

 To use the clock in a template or in computed properties, bind to the clock's `hour`, `minute`, or `second` properties.